TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 - Global Session: was used for portlets (Also something we won&#39;t cover)

+**Difference between BeanFactory and ApplicationContext**

+- BeanFactory: Older version of Spring Container; lazily instantiates beans; requires a resource object configuration to be instantiated
+- ApplicationContext: Newer version; eagerly instantiates beans; provides support for annotations; sub-interface of BeanFactory

+##Hibernate/JPA
 **JPA:**

 - Java Persistence API which is Java&#39;s standard for ORMs.
 - The JPA is defined and contained in the javax.persistence package and it uses the EntityManager interface to create, read, and delete mapped entities in the database.
 - For our purposes, we need to know that our annotations are standardized by the JPA (e.g. @Entity will come from javax.persistence) but their implementation is done with Hibernate.

+**How to connect Hibernate**

+- application.properties when using Spring
+- hibernate.cfg.xml if not using Spring

 **Hibernate vs. JDBC**